JoohanBengtsson/Car-simulator/README.md

 The goal was to preserve the basic principles of low coupling, high flexibility of the code, and I believe it was preserved, at least to a pretty high extent.

+## Solution

+The solution is briefly described in figure 1, the initial proposal program.
+The overall logic is preserved, but the details have been changed ever since.
+The three phases remain: Setup, Simulation and The results.

+### 1. Setup
+The command line arguments are interpreted and are basis for how to set up the simulator.
+That is, it provides input to how big the room shall be, where the car is created and in what direction.
+In this phase, the room also setups a ResultTracker, which is a class keeping track of the results of the simulation.

+### 2. Simulation
+When the script has been set up, the simulation begins.
+The simulation consists of parsing the arguments in the Simulator.
+The arguments are an amount of action commands of either one of [F, B, L, R] which in the CLI should be space-separated.
+For each and everyone of these eventual arguments the user provides, the program interprets it and executes the command, if it is valid.
+Turns to left or right changes the direction of the car with either -90 or 90 degrees.
+Then upon the "F" or "B" command, the car takes a step forward or backwards.
+Since the room is a matrix, a move into the wall would raise an ArrayIndexOutOfBounds.
+That error is caught by a try-catch statement.
+If it is caught, it reports the failure to the result tracker.
+That is, the result tracker stores that it has failed and also stores the reason.
+However, if no such rule-violations occur, the result tracker has no errors to report and will thus report the simulation as a success.

+### 3. Present the results
+When the simulation has interpreted all the action commands, the simulation finalizes and moves onto the result presentation, upon which it requests the result tracker to present the results.
+If any rule-violation has occurred, it will present a failure.
+If no such violations has occurred, it presents that it was a successful solution along with the end-coordinate and -direction of the car.

 ## How to run the script

 The script can be run either through an IDE or through the CLI.